Spend management

 Choosing the right model is only part of the equation.
 Operationalizing it across teams is where procurement strategies often break down.

-To bridge this gap, organizations can use tools like Guided Buying (a Business Prime feature), supplier certifications, and approval workflows to enforce sourcing models at scale.
+To bridge this gap, organizations can use tools like Guided Buying, supplier certifications, and approval workflows to enforce sourcing models at scale.
 These capabilities help reduce policy violations and align purchases with strategic goals, from supplier consolidation to SRP initiatives, turning sourcing strategy into day-to-day execution.

 What are strategic sourcing frameworks?